DSound-lab/QuakeMon/README.md

 9. Summary

-This system aims to provide a robust, DIN-4150-oriented vibration monitoring solution with accurate geophone calibration, real-time filtering, intelligent event detection, detailed event analytics, protection against false triggers, and reliable background operation.
+This system provides a robust, DIN-4150-oriented vibration monitoring solution with accurate geophone calibration, real-time filtering, intelligent event detection, detailed event analytics, protection against false triggers, and reliable background operation.
 It behaves like a compact, professional mini-seismograph suitable for structural monitoring, environmental vibration logging, and machine diagnostics.

+10. InfluxDB Integration

+The system now includes integration with InfluxDB, a time-series database, to log vibration events and measurements.
+This allows for efficient storage, querying, and visualization of vibration data over time, enabling long-term monitoring and analysis through compatible dashboards and tools.